nanofecu/embedding/README.md

-## Advancing Materials Synthesis Research: A Novel Approach to Chemical Reagent Identification through Word Embeddings - A Case Study on FeCu Synthesis
+## Advancing materials synthesis through a novel approach: Word Embeddings for Chemical Reagent Identification - A Case Study on nano-FeCu

-​      This study constructed a specialized corpus centered around ‘Fe, Cu, synthesis.’
-Using this corpus, domain-specific word vector models were trained employing Natural Language Processing (NLP) technology within an unsupervised environment.
-Through average cosine similarity analysis, visual analysis and synonym analysis, this study, using Bimetallic FeCu as a case, revealed the potential chemical reagents involved in the synthesis of FeCu.
-This demonstrates the practical application value of the embedding model and verifies the effectiveness of models in the synthesis of chemical materials.
+​            Nanoparticles synthesis is complicated due to varied synthesis conditions and requires precise chemical reagent identification.
+This paper establishes a specialized "Fe, Cu, synthesis" corpus, utilizing natural language processing (NLP) to train a domain-specific word embedding model.
+Evaluation includes average cosine similarity, visual analysis, and synonym analysis.
+Findings highlight the strong correlation between learning rate and cosine similarity. t-SNE visualisation shows improved focus compared to models without the chemical corpus.
+Synonym analysis reveals the model's effectiveness in identifying potential chemical reagents for nano-FeCu particle synthesis.
+The study proposes a versatile interdisciplinary framework for rapid chemical reagent identification, expediting nanomaterial research and development.
+In conclusion, this innovative, widely applicable research method offers a data-driven pathway in chemical material synthesis.